wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 Lastly, cloud providers who is responsible for maintaining the containerized environments may also add their own middleware for container management and pricing.
 The code and data of the middleware can also be shared by all processes.

+BabelFish assumes a two-level TLB architecture, in which each entry consists of at least the VA, which is used as the lookup key, the PA, a set of permission bits, and an ASID field to distinguish between the entries from different processes.
+The organization of the TLB is orthogonal to the topic.